open-ch/pyrene/FAQ.md

 ## What is Kitchensink ?
 `Kitchensink` is a React application hosted on [GitHub Pages](https://pages.github.com/), at the [url](https://open-ch.github.io/pyrene/).

-`Kitchensink` uses Pyrene as npm dependency.
-See on that regard the `package.json` of `kitchensink`.
+`Kitchensink`'s goal is to demonstrate how do the components work and how to use them.
+On that purpose, `Kitchensink` uses Pyrene as npm dependency.
+See on that regard the `kitchensink/package.json`.

 ## How does Kitchensink work ?